mynar7/blog/content/blog/learning-machine-learning/index.md

 _(Pictured: What I thought all Data Scientists looked like before this journey.)_

 Even though I gave up on ML, I still wanted to learn Python.
 I run a [meetup](https://www.meetup.com/orlando-juniors/), so I decided to get some workshops together to teach the community (and myself) Python.
-I reached out to the [local Python User Group](https://www.meetup.com/OrlandoPython), and its organizer, Michael DuPont, and I got together and planned out a series of talks and workshops.
-Michael would teach, and I would book the venues.
+I reached out to the [local Python User Group](https://www.meetup.com/OrlandoPython).
+Its organizer, Michael DuPont, and I got together and planned out a series of talks and workshops where Michael would teach, and I would book the venues.

 The workshops were awesome, and we were also able to [record them for YouTube](https://www.youtube.com/playlist?list=PL5XS6NAljuIyolJIaZjwoMHmBW2oHsr-G).
 That experience taught me a lot about Python and its ecosystem, but also some interesting lessons about Machine Learning.